emacs-exordium/exordium/README.md

 <kbd>C-c =</kbd>   | Insert class definition header.
 <kbd>C-c -</kbd>   | Insert class implementation header.

+### Snippets

 [YASnippet](https://github.com/capitaomorte/yasnippet) is a template system which replaces a keyword by a template after you hit the trigger key.
 YASnippet is only enabled for C++ mode currently.
 The trigger key is set to <kbd>C-c y</kbd> because the default TAB key is already way overused between intention and auto-complete.
 You can easily use a function key if you prefer by adding this in your `after-init.el`:

 ```lisp
 (define-key yas-minor-mode-map (kbd "<f2>") 'yas-expand)